Italian Esperanto Federation

 The Italian Esperanto Federation (Federazione Esperantista Italiana; Itala Esperanto-Federacio, or FEI, for short) is a non-profit organisation that promotes the international auxiliary language Esperanto in Italy.
 It's headquartered in Milan.

 FEI owns the esperanto.it Internet domain.
 Its youth section is called "Gioventù esperantista italiana" (Italian Esperantist Youth; Itala Esperantista Junularo, abbreviated in IEJ).

 History

 The association was born in Florence on 21 March 1910; the Italian government recognised it as a moral entity with D.P.R. n.
 1720 of 28 June 1956.

-Its current President is Luigi Fraccaroli — the former, for two consecutive terms from 2014 to 2020, was Michela Lipari.
+Its current President is Laura Brazzabeni for the second consecutive term.
+Before was Luigi Fraccaroli and before him, from 2014 to 2020, was Michela Lipari.

 Activity

 In Italy

 The Italian Esperanto Federation is actively involved in a range of initiatives aimed at promoting and disseminating knowledge and the use of the Esperanto language.
 Among these activities are in-person and remote language courses, offered through electronic and postal means.

 These courses are typically provided free of charge and culminate in a final examination administered by local members of the International League of Esperanto Teachers (ILEI), with proficiency levels aligned to the European Framework's classification (CEFR).

 Since 2015, FEI has also overseen the management of a free online language course, the KIREK course, previously managed by the youth section, IEJ.
 This course has been adapted from the German mail course "Korrespondenzkurs Esperanto," created by Ulrich Becker, and has been available online since 2003.